Supermarine Air Yacht: Operational history

 Having failed to be purchased, the Air Yacht was put into storage by Supermarine.
 In October 1932, it was seen by chance and then bought by a local wealthy American, Mrs June Jewett James, who knew little of the practicalities of flying an aircraft.
 James publicised her intention to use the flying boat to establish a regular trans-Atlantic service for passengers and cargo, once trials had been completed.

 A month after having been bought by James, the flying boat, now named Windward III, left Woolston on a flight to Egypt.
 It took off on 11 October 1932, with June James, her daughter, a governess, and two crew members on board.
 During the flight deteriorating weather conditions forced it to land off the coast near Cherbourg.
 On October 14, whilst in Cherbourg harbour, the crew and passengers had to call to be rescued and were landed onshore by tugboats, where they remained to await better flying conditions.
 The plane then flew on to Naples, where James obtained audiences with Pope Pius XI and the Italian dictator, Benito Mussolini.

-The flight to Egypt resumed on 25 January 1933, but an engine failed on take-off and later stalled, causing to the flying boat to ditch into the Gulf of Naples 7 mi off Sorrento.
+The flight to Egypt resumed on 25 January 1933, but an engine failed on take-off and later stalled, causing the flying boat to ditch into the Gulf of Naples 7 mi off Sorrento.
 The crew and passengers were rescued by local fishermen, who later recovered the aircraft from the water.
 The most serious casualty was James, who suffered two broken ribs and a broken leg.
 The crash caused the aircraft's wing to break.
 The authorities in Capri impounded the plane against a salvage claim.
 Too damaged to be repaired, it never flew again, and was sold for scrap the following year; only the engines were returned to England.
 James was declared bankrupt in July 1933.